Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Application to non-convex global optimization on Simplex

 \subsection{Maximum of two Gaussian densities}

 Consider the problem

 where $\mathbf{p} = (p_1,p_2)$ is our parameter of interest, $\phi(\mathbf{x};\mu,\Sigma)$ denotes the normal density at $\mathbf{x}$ with mean $\mu$ and covariance matrix $\Sigma$.
 Here, $\mu_1 = , \mu_2 = $ and $\Sigma_1 = \Sigma_2 = $.
-In Figure \ref{fig:02}, we plot the function on the restricted parameter space.
-Note that is has two local maximas at $(p_1,p_2) = (0.8,0.2)$ and $(0.25,0.75)$.
-Out of these two points, the global maxima occurs at $(0.25,0.75)$.
-For comparative study, we take starting point $(p_1,p_2) = (0.8,0.2)$ (which is a local maxima, not the global maxima) for GCDVSS, SQP, IP and GA.
-Starting from this point, it is to be noted that the global maxima $(0.25,0.75)$ is reached using GCDVSS and GA algorithms only and the average (over $100$ repetitions) time required for convergence are $0.07$ and $1.52$ seconds respectively.
-While using IP and SQP algorithms, the starting point being the local maxima, is returned as the final solution and hence the global maxima is not achieved.
-We also perform a comparison study between these four methods, starting from 100 randomly generated points satisfying the simplex constraint.
-In Table \ref{table:example_123} it is noted that out of 100 times, every time GCDVSS and GA reach the global maxima and GCDVSS is (on average) 21 times faster than GA.
-SQP and IP reaches the global maxima 67 and 71 times respectively out of 100 times.
+In Figure \ref{fig:02}, the function is plotted on the restricted parameter space which is of our interest.
+Note that the function has two local maximums at $(p_1,p_2) = (0.8,0.2)$ and $(0.25,0.75)$, the latter being the global maximum.
+For comparative study, taking $(p_1,p_2) = (0.8,0.2)$ (which is a local maximum, not the global maximum) as the starting point, RMPSS, SQP, IP and GA methods are used to find the global maximum.
+It is observed that only RMPSS and GA reach the global maxima $(0.25,0.75)$ successfully, while IP and SQP get stuck at the starting point as that is a local maximum.
+We also consider another study where this objective function is maximized using all above-mentioned algorithms starting from 100 randomly generated starting point within the simplex constrained space.
+Only RMPSS and GA reach the global maximum at every occasion.
+Note that more than 21 folds improvement in average computation time is obtained using RMPSS over GA (see Table \ref{table:example_123}).